What is Aikido (and the concept)…

 (June 27th 1921 – January 4th1999)

-Moriteru Ueshiba
+Moriteru Ueshiba Sensei

 Moriteru Sensei had been the Dojo-cho (Dojo Director) of the Aikikai and was inaugurated as 3rd Doshu on September 25th 1999.
-He has traveled extensively to conduct Aikido seminars and promote Aikido world wide.
+He has travelled extensively to conduct Aikido seminars and promote Aikido world wide.

 (April 2nd 1951 - present)

-Some of these changes eventually go ‘full circle’,….
+…Some of these changes eventually go ‘full circle’,….

 At whatever level, there is something that is paramount to healthy development…

-Cultivate an open mind and remember…
+Cultivate an open mind, and remember......

 People may change